Mountain Guides you can trust when it gets serious

 Kelly works professionally in the mountains year round, rock and ice guiding, back country ski guiding, and alpine guiding from the lower 48 to Alaska, to South America.
 Kelly has worked on pro ski patrol at Crystal Mountain, Wa and Telluride, Co and holds Avalanche II, Outdoor Emergency Care, Wilderness First Responder, and Leave No Trace Instructor certifications.
 She has climbed Denali four times, via the Cassin Ridge, Upper Rib and the West Buttress, and has also completed several first ascents on a three month climbing trip in Greenland supported by kayak.
 Some of her other favorite adventures include a four month solo horse trip in Argentina, sailing trips from the east coast to Greenland and Puerto Rico, and extended backpacking trips in the Aleutian Islands and Bolivia.
 Kelly is pursuing AMGA certification.
 She attended Colorado College graduating with a BA in History and Political Science and a Minor in Journalism.
 Kelly loves adventures of all kind and thinks it is a privilege to share them with others.

 Nate joined the Mountain Trip family in 2005 for a trip up the West Rib and guided for us in the Ruth Gorge in 2007.
 He is a super competent rock and ice climber who has organized and led expeditions around the world.
-Nate, an AMGA certified Rock Guide, owns and runs Southwest Adventure Guides in Durango, CO.
+Nate, an AMGA certified Rock Guide, owns and runs San Juan Mountain, with offices in Ouray and Durango, CO.
 We think they run great trips in the Southwest as well as in South America, so check out their website at:

 My experience ranges from having established over a half dozen first ascents in my local Cascades Mountains as well as opening new routes in farther off regions such as the Waddington Range, Patagonia and the Alaska Range.
 My other experience comes from having climbed extensively in Yosemite as well as Zion, the Tetons, the Alps, Canadian Rockies, New England, the Sierras and Colorado.
 I have twice been the recipient of the ACC Fellowship Grant to help me with those adventures.
 I am also a Wilderness First Responder, AIARE Level III certified, AIARE Level I Course leader and an AIARE level 2 Instructor as well as a Leave no Trace Trainer.
 I am an AMGA Certified Alpine and Rock Guide and work through the ski discipline while actively pursuing IFMGA certification.
 His passion to be out in the mountains has been known to spur people to greater heights.
 After replacing over 100 bolts in the last 4 years, I have begun working with the American Safe Climbing Association.
 I like to think that my passion for being in the mountains helps spur people to new heights!